Menace13/RoA-Workshop-Templates/Templates/Attacks/multi_hit_projectile.md

 # Multi-Hit Projectile Template (WIP)
 ### Created by Mawral
 *Currently in testing.
+Code has yet to be tidied and stress-tested.
 Not recommended for use in your released characters just yet.
 # Description

 This template can be used to create a projectile that hits opponents multiple times.